 Go to Armitage Avenue for shopping and choose between exclusive boutiques and tiny locally owned shops.
 Search for some eclectic place to suit your taste along Clark Street; ethnic street food, casual cafes, and high-end restaurants are all here.
 Wander around DePaul University campus; it’s usually crowded and always hums with life.
 Live music theatres and small independent theatres, museums for all tastes and night bars provide local residents with a variety of entertainment options.

 Lincoln Park, Chicago, is more of a public garden than a city district, really, so don’t be surprised about how good the area’s planned.
 Getting from point A to point B has never been this pleasant: it’s a stroll through a park (literally).
 Sure, if you need, there are options for mass transit: three CTA stations and several buses serve the district.
 Take Kennedy Expressway or Lake Shore Drive if you go by car to other Chicago districts, but don’t bother yourself with a vehicle within the boundaries of Lincoln Park.

 It’s a true city in a garden: the scenic greenery competes in beauty with the skyline of Downtown Chicago.
 Brick row houses for rent in Lincoln Park, Chicago, are worth your efforts: tree-lined streets cast deep shadows to shelter you during warmer months; local vendors spill the inside of their shops onto the streets to treat you to something traditional and modern.
-Settle for the apartments for rent in Lincoln Park near one of the historic churches, or choose the buzzing, lively area near Lincoln Avenue to party all night.
-Or you could find rooms for rent closer to the namesake park – aside from over 1,200 acres of green space with lakefront trails and beaches, there are a zoo, a conservatory, and a nature museum.
+Settle for the townhouses with parking for rent in Lincoln Park near one of the historic churches, or choose the buzzing, lively area near Lincoln Avenue to party all night.
+Or you could find 4-bed houses for rent closer to the namesake park – aside from over 1,200 acres of green space with lakefront trails and beaches, there are a zoo, a conservatory, and a nature museum.